MajidMehrnia/Heat-Pump-Cooling-System-Simulink/README.md

 ## Description
-This repository delivers a comprehensive, systems-engineering framework for thermal management, designed specifically to tackle the thermodynamic challenges of operating in high-temperature, high-humidity tropical environments.
+This repository delivers a comprehensive, systems-engineering framework for thermal management, designed specifically to tackle the thermodynamic challenges of operating in the wide range temperature.
 The project bridges the gap between complex multi-physics engineering and strategic product lifecycle governance.
 To provide a clean, modular overview, the technical documentation and artifacts are divided into two distinct sections:

 * **Section 1:** Covers the macro-level conceptual thermal management architecture and links to the foundational system design.
 Available in my companion repository: [Integrated-Hardware-Software-Thermal-Management-Solutions](https://github.com/MajidMehrnia/Data-Center-Process-Cooling)